Portrait of Graham Bird

 Many of Bird’s papers have been heavily cited in the academic literature, as reflected by his Google Scholar citation data.
 They have been widely used by policy makers.
 He has regularly been ranked in the top 5% of authors in economics worldwide on the basis of his research output and citations.

 His most recent book, The IMF: Distinguishing Reality from Rhetoric, co-authored with Dane Rowlands, was published in 2016.
 It provides a detailed empirical examination of IMF programs, the pattern of their use, their implementation as well as their impact on economic growth, private capital flows, and foreign aid.
 Reviewers have referred to it as a “must-read” for any serious scholar of international economic affairs and as a benchmark for future research.
-He is currently working on another book that examines various aspects of international macroeconomics and finance, as well as a series of articles on topics in international money and finance, economic development, and macroeconomics.
+Bird regularly publishes articles that examine contemporary issues in international macroeconomics and finance, international economic development, and macroeconomic policy.

 Office Location